Is stigma all bad?

-As time ticks by me and my battle with mental illness rages on; so to does the fight for better care.
-It’s no secret that the mental health system is in dire need of funding and resources.
+As time ticks by me and my battle with mental illness rages on, so too does the fight for better care.
+It’s no secret that the mental-health system is in dire need of funding and resources.
 Sadly, I only see it worsening as we move forward through this pandemic.

-Alas, this is but one of this issues surrounding mental health.
-We also have the constant stigma that seems to go hand in hand with the daily struggles of those who suffer.
+Alas, this is but one of these issues surrounding mental health.
+We also have the constant stigma that seems to go hand-in-hand with the daily struggles of those who suffer.
 Finally, there is the deep-seated struggle that resides within those who are ill.

-Overall, I can only conclude one thing; the well minded just don’t get it.
+Overall, I can only conclude one thing: the well-minded just don’t get it.
 Even worse than that, they don’t want to understand.
-While this is certainly not true of everyone, it nonetheless leaves us struggling to see why when our mental illness comes up in conversation, why many falls silent; Perhaps worse than that, they turn and walk away.
+While this is certainly not true of everyone, it nonetheless leaves us struggling to see why when our mental illness comes up in conversation, why many people fall silent.
+Perhaps worse than that, they turn and walk away.

 How to talk to someone with a mental illness

 Regardless of whether one is mentally ill or not, we all must set boundaries and surround ourselves with positive energy; am I right?
 What does this mean?
-Well, as far as I can tell, it means we must welcome the kind and compassionate into our lives and purge the negative and hurtful people who only make life’s challenges worse.
+Well, as far as I can tell, it means we must welcome the kind, compassionate into our lives, and purge the negative and hurtful people who only make life’s challenges worse.

-Nah, I’m busy trying to heal and while on my journey, the lat thing I want to do is devote energy into a person who doesn’t get it.
-I don’t know about you, but personally, I have waaay too much going on to waste my already limited resources on that.
+Nah, I’m busy trying to heal – and while I’m on my journey, the last thing I want to do is devote energy into a person who doesn’t get it.
+I don’t know about you, but personally, I have waaay too much going on to waste my already-limited resources on that.
 Man, I don’t even have the reserves to waste on myself.